-The statement of financial position shows assets on one side, with equity and liabilities on the other.
+The basic structure of the statement of financial position is assets on the left side, equity and liabilities on the right side.

 11. Differentiate between non-current assets and current assets.

 Non-current assets are not so liquid and are used by the business over an extended period of time while current assets are relatively liquid or can be converted into cash quickly.